How to Convert JSON to CSV in Excel: A Definitive Step by Step Guide

 Step 3: Expanding the Columns

-- Uncheck Use original column name as prefix (unless you want your column names to be long like Column1.name).
+Uncheck Use original column name as prefix (prevents long column names like Column1.name).
+Click OK.

 Step 4: Loading and Refreshing

-Finally, go to File > Save As and choose CSV (Comma delimited) (*.csv) to finish the conversion.
+Finally: File > Save As, choose CSV (Comma delimited) (*.csv) to complete conversion.

 Deep Insight: The Power Query "Case Sensitivity" Trap